 Why We Like It – It is simple, it is fun and it produces a clear sound that your dog’s sensitive hearing will pick up right away – making it an ideal dog toy for blind dogs and dogs with difficulty seeing.

 9. PetSafe Busy Buddy Calming Toys

-These adorable toys for blind pups are not only cute but also very useful.
+The PetSafe Busy Buddy Calming Toys are adorable toys for blind pups that are not only cute but also very useful.
 You can easily wash them by hand or even stick it in the dishwasher, which helps avoid bacterial build-ups and potential health hazards.
 The rubber is scented with calming chamomile – beneficial for blind dogs thanks to it helping them find their toy on their own, and it has no loose pieces or toxic components.

 It is a safe addition to your collection of blind dog accessories, and it can be filled with delicious and smelly treats for prolonged fun.
 The company behind this toy has excellent customer service – there for you if you need it – and they offer free training tips with the purchase of each product.

 + Safe to wash in the dishwasher

 Why We Like It – A good way to keep any dog entertained is with a toy you can fill with training treats, and this rubber activity toy is also lightly scented to make it easier for visually impaired dogs to play with it.